CobaltSoixante/learning-git/aw_readme.txt

 git push --force

 # WHEN WE ARE READY to check into REMOTE/CORPORATE/master main -
+# the simplest flow of events at the LOCAL will be:
+git add .
+git commit -m "comment"   # remember: this is only a LOCAL operation git push
-# On the server generate [New Pull Request], and do ur thing.
+# goto SERVER/CORPORATE website and do [PULL REQUEST]